ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### App keys exposure:

 * `wallet.appkey.enable(options)`
+This method allows to install app keys (getting user permission to use and allow him to select the persona she would like to use).

 [TBD] where `options` is a javascript object containing the permissions requested for these app keys:
 * delegate account creation and signing to application for these keys